-There can be no assurance that there will be a sufficient number of suitable investment opportunities that the Investment

-Manager will be able to identity to enable the Fund to invest all of its assets in opportunities that satisfy the Fund's investment objectives or that such investment opportunities will lead to completed investments by the Fund.
-The activity of identifying, completing and realizing an attractive investment opportunity is highly competitive and involves a high degree of uncertainty.
-In addition, the availability of investment opportunities generally will be subject to market conditions, as well as, in some cases, the prevailing regulatory or political climate.
+There can be no assurance that there will be a sufficient number of suitable investment opportunities that the Investment Manager will be able to identity to enable the Fund to invest all of its assets in opportunities that satisfy the Fund's investment objectives or that such investment opportunities will lead to completed investments by the Fund.
+The activity of identifying, completing and realizing an attractive investment opportunities generally will be subject to market conditions, as well as, in some cases, the prevailing regulatory or political climate.